mtcnbzks/dc-bot/README.md

 ### note
 I deploy this bot on Railway, so I don't need to run it locally.
 If you want to run it locally, you need to install the dependencies and create a dotenv file.
-If you want to deploy it on Heroku, you need to create a Railway app and add the "token" as a config var.
+If you want to deploy it on Railway, you need to create a Railway app and add the "token" as a config var.